TBD54566975/ftl/deployment/README.md

 You can connect to the FTL controller using the `ftl` CLI that you have on your machine.

-By default the endpoint should be pointing to `http://localhost:8892`, so the `--endpoint` doesn't need to be specified.
+By default, the endpoint should be pointing to `http://localhost:8892`, so the `--endpoint` doesn't need to be specified.

 ```
 ftl status